devgateway/www.developmentgateway.org/_posts/2014-11-21-ugandas-development-information-goes-public.md

 created: 1416601113
 old_path: news/ugandas-development-information-goes-public
 title: Uganda's Development Information Goes Public
-lede: 'Last week, the Ugandan Government made public its Development Assistance Management System, which tracks all external development assistance projects in the country.
+excerpt: 'Last week, the Ugandan Government made public its Development Assistance Management System, which tracks all external development assistance projects in the country.
   This system is a technical part of the country''s Aid Management Program (AMP).Overseen by the Ugandan Ministry of Finance Planning and Economic Development, Secretary